Get to know your ManageWP dashboard

-Next to the login options, on the left hand side you will see a double arrow icon, this is your Syncing Icon, telling you when the last time your websites were synched.
-When you first login to your Dashboard, you will see a progress bar next to this icon.
+Next to the login options, on the left hand side you will see a double arrow icon, this is your Syncing Icon, telling you when the last time your websites were synchronized.
+When you first login to your dashboard, you will see a progress bar next to this icon.
 At any time you wish to sync, simply click this icon.

 On the right side of the Login Details, you will see a Bell icon.
 This is your Notification Icon.
 If you have pending notifications, the Bell will be orange.

 On the left hand side of the top bar, you will notice a Plus sign, this icon is your Add Website Icon, that allows you to add websites to the ManageWP dashboard.